Algo-Phantoms/Algo-Tree/Linked_list/readme.md

-# Questuions related to Linked List
+# Questions related to Linked List